altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *He glanced at his watch between chews of his bagel* 'Two-thirty, let me see...
 4pm would hit the 12 hour mark of day 2.'
-~He briefly considered taking a small nap on the bench..~ ~But decided he would stay at a hotel~
+~He briefly considered taking a small nap on the bench~ ~But decided he would stay at a hotel~
 *He stood up, and walked along the city edge*
-~He could afford a few hours yet..~
+~He could afford a few hours yet~
 'Somewhere close by.'
 ~He scanned the streets beyond the park~
 ~In the short distance he saw a hotel sign - Dolphin~